EmekaNkwo/react_image_with_auth/README.md

 ---

-## Thank you for using ImageWithToken!
+## Thank you for using React-Image-With-Auth!